 All are local companies with large companies like Sandemans New Europe absent from Bruges.

 While on your tour, you’ll have an opportunity to see some of the most notable sites and learn about the history of this city and what makes it so special.

 You can expect to see the following landmarks on these Bruges centre tours:

-If you want to see and learn more about these locations, consider taking one of the following free walking tours.
+If you want to see and learn more about these locations, take a look at our self-guided tour or consider taking one of the following free walking tours.

 This 90-min tour follows the route laid out above.
 Tours are only offered in English.

 We like this company because it's owned and operated by a couple and includes free samples of chocolate from a local Bruges chocolatier.

 - Tuesdays through Saturdays at 10:30 am and 12:30 pm